BorgOwen/HNG-DevOps/README.md

-# HNG-DevOps
+# ⚙️ HNG DevOps Internship Tasks

-This is a repository for the tasks done during my HNG DevOps Internship.
+This repository contains tasks completed during my **HNG DevOps Internship**, showcasing my hands-on learning and practical implementation of DevOps tools and principles.

-Task 2 was about creating a simple Flask-based API that takes a number as input and returns interesting mathematical properties along with a fun fact from the Numbers API.
+### 🧪 Task 2: Flask-Based Numbers API Project

+In this task, I built a **simple Flask API** that:

+- Accepts a number as input via a GET request
+- Returns interesting **mathematical properties** of the number
+- Fetches a **fun fact** from the [Numbers API](http://numbersapi.com)

+This task strengthened my skills in:
+- Building and testing REST APIs with Flask
+- Consuming external APIs
+- Working with JSON and HTTP responses

 ---